Davidamgad2/Bit68_Task/Readme.md

 Thank you so much for this opportuinty!

+I use python 3.10.6.
+Please note that the venv was ignored.

 If you want to run it via cmd, you will need to install the file requirements.txt via pip install -r requirements.

 Then python manage.py runserver